 Georgia Gwinnett College accepts college credit by examination through the United States Military, the College-Level Examination Program (CLEP), the Advanced Placement (AP) Program and the International Baccalaureate (IB).
-For information regarding testing, please refer to Testing Service's website at:
+For information regarding testing, please refer to Testing Service's website.
+For additional information regarding experiential learning credit, please refer to the Registrar's website.
+The following rules govern the awarding of credit by examination:

 - 1. The maximum credit that can be earned by any alternative credit is limited to 30 semester hours (15 military, 24 IB). - 2.
-A student who is currently enrolled in the course or has earned a grade other than a W in the course may not earn CLEP credit for the course. - CLEP, IB and military credits carry no academic grade and are not computed into the grade point average (GPA). - 4.
+A student who is currently enrolled in the course or has earned a grade other than a W in the course may not earn CLEP credit for the course. - 3.
+CLEP, IB and military credits carry no academic grade and are not computed into the grade point average (GPA). - 4.
 Credits earned through CLEP may be transferred from other institutions in the University System of Georgia upon verification that CLEP scores are equal to or higher than those required by Georgia Gwinnett College.
 Students are responsible for verifying the score by having the College Board send an official score to Georgia Gwinnett College. - 5.
 Students who failed to achieve the CLEP score necessary to receive credit must wait six months before being allowed to re-test. - Information about specific test scores may be found on the website, at the testing center, or in the Registrar's Office